 Current Price Trends

 The final statistics for 2007 have been released by the NWMLS.
-Prices continued to edge down for a third month.
-The median price for December was $266k, which was a 14% correction from the January 2007 figure of $308k.
-The 98375 area saw the most growth in recent years, a factor in this significant correction.
+Prices rose slightly last month, ending a three month decline.
+The median price for December was $290k, which was an almost 10% increase from the January 2007 figure of $264k.

-The average cumulative days on market - total time a home is for sale, from listing to closing - moved up a bit to 106 days, up from 102 days the previous month.
-Buyers continue to have the upper hand, even though the average sale price to original list price rose to 96%, up from 93% in November.
+The average cumulative days on market - total time a home is for sale, from listing to closing - dove sharply to 96 days, down from 171 days the previous month.
+Buyers lost their strangle hold on sellers but still have an advantage, as the average sale price to original list price rose to 96%, up from 90% in November.

-Listing inventory continued falling to reach the lowest level since February ’07.
-There were 368 homes on the market to begin 2008.
+Listing inventory continued falling to reach the lowest level since December ’06.
+There were 146 homes on the market to begin 2008.
 Buyers will soon notice that their choices are rapidly diminishing.
-Sales broke loose a bit, rising to a level not seen since August.
-With just 39 homes sold though, sellers must remain committed to proper pricing.
+The holiday season took its toll on sales with that figure staying pretty even for the fourth month.
+With just 17 homes sold, sellers must remain committed to proper pricing.

 * Homes sold - single-family homes, both resale and new construction, but not condos or vacant land.